ssala034/ImageUploader/README.md

 # ImageUploader
-Also user to sign and uplaod image and file for storage.
+Also user to sign and upload image and file for storage.

 Uses
   - Spring Boot for the backend